 The overall framework for the Securitisation of Standard Assets for the Bank is specified in the Board approved policy on Securitisation of Standard Assets.
-During the Q1 in particular through a combination of limits and restrictions.
+During the Q1 2022-23 the Bank had undertaken 'sale' transactions through securitisation route and Direct assignment.